beauty-wallet/beauty-wallet/README.md

 ## Add a new fiat currency

-1. Check with [Cake Wallet support](https://guides.cakewallet.com) to see if the desired new fiat currency is available through our fiat API.
+1. Check with [Cool Wallet support](https://guides.tranoo.com) to see if the desired new fiat currency is available through our fiat API.
 Not all fiat currencies are.

 2. If the currency is associated strongly with a specific issuing country, map the [ISO 4217](https://en.wikipedia.org/wiki/ISO_4217) currency code with the applicable [ISO 3166-1 alpha-3 code](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-3) in `lib/entities/fiat_currency.dart`.
 If the currency is used in a whole region or organization, then map with a reasonable interpretation of this (eg: eur countryCode for EUR symbol).